zhengzhster/zhengzhster.github.io/_news/announcement_2.md

 ---
 layout: post
-title: Our new manuscript titled "Rigid Scaffolds are Promising for Designing Macrocyclic Kinase Inhibitors" is posted on the preprint server [bioXriv](https://www.biorxiv.org/content/10.1101/2023.03.17.533119v1).
+title: Our new manuscript titled "Rigid Scaffolds are Promising for Designing Macrocyclic Kinase Inhibitors" is posted on BioXriv
 date: 2023-03-21 15:59:00-0400
 inline: false
 related_posts: false
 ---

+Our new manuscript titled "Rigid Scaffolds are Promising for Designing Macrocyclic Kinase Inhibitors" is posted on the preprint server [bioXriv](https://www.biorxiv.org/content/10.1101/2023.03.17.533119v1).

 ***